Annals of Urologic Oncology

 Acceptable article types

-• Reviews - Authors are encouraged to submit a review on a broad topic of general interest in urologic oncology.
-It should be well referenced, with at least 4000 words (excluding references) and a minimum of 80 references.
+• Reviews - Authors are encouraged to submit comprehensive reviews on broad topics of general interest in urologic oncology.
+Review manuscripts must be at least 4000 words (excluding references) with a minimum of 80 references.
 Reviews should include 1-6 figures, diagrams or schematics.
-Format requirement: Abstract, Introduction, Subsections relevant for the subject, Discussion or Conclusions.
+Format: Abstract, Introduction, Subsections relevant for the subject, Discussion or Conclusions.

-• Clinical Trial - Articles describe the results of interventional studies related to urologic oncology diseases.
-These articles can include pilot studies, safety and efficacy trials, surrogate endpoint studies, and proof-of concept studies.
-There is no strict numbers restriction for words, tables and Figures.
-Format requirement: Abstract, Introduction, Materials and Methods, Results, Discussion.
-All clinical trials should be registered in a public trials registry to be considered for publication, and authors should be compliant with the Consolidated Standards of Reporting Trials (CONSORT).
+• Clinical Trial - Clinical trial articles should describe interventional studies related to urologic oncology, including pilot studies, safety and efficacy trials, surrogate endpoint studies, and proof-of concept studies.
+There is no strict restriction for number of words, tables and Figures.
+Format: Abstract, Introduction, Materials and Methods, Results, Discussion.
+All clinical trials must be registered in a public trials registry prior to be considered for publication, and authors must comply with the Consolidated Standards of Reporting Trials (CONSORT).

-• Systematic Review - Systematic Review articles present a synthesis of previous research, and use clearly defined methods to identify, categorize, analyze and report aggregated evidence on a specific topic.
-Included in this article type are meta-syntheses, meta-analyses, mapping reviews, scoping reviews, systematic reviews, and systematic reviews with a meta-analysis.
-There is a maximum word count of 12,000 and may contain no more than 15 Figures/Tables for the Peer-reviewed Systematic Review articles to clearly define the research question in terms of population, interventions, comparators, outcomes and study designs (PICOS), and state used reporting guidelines.
-It should conform to the reporting guidelines (e.g., PRISMA, Cochrane, Campbell), and include the PRISMA flow diagram http://prisma-statement.org/prismastatement/flowdiagram.aspx.
-Format requirement: Abstract, Introduction, Methods, Results, Discussion, Conclusion.
+• Systematic Review - Systematic Review articles should synthesize previous research using well-defined methods to identify, categorize, analyze and report aggregated evidence on a specific topic.
+This category includes meta-syntheses, meta-analyses, mapping reviews, scoping reviews, systematic reviews, and systematic reviews with a meta-analysis.
+The maximum word count is 12,000 with no more than 15 Figures/Tables.
+Systematic Review article must clearly define the research question using the PICOS framework (population, interventions, comparators, outcomes and study designs) In addition, it should conform to the reporting guidelines (e.g., PRISMA, Cochrane, Campbell), and include the PRISMA flow diagram http://prisma-statement.org/prismastatement/flowdiagram.aspx.
+Format: Abstract, Introduction, Methods, Results, Discussion, Conclusion.

-• Mini Review - Articles cover focused aspects of a current area of investigation and its recent developments.
-They offer a succinct and clear summary of the topic, allowing readers to get up-to-date on new developments and/or emerging concepts, as well as discuss the following: Different schools of thought or controversies, Current research gaps, Potential future developments in the field.
-There is a maximum word count of 3,000 and no more than 2 Figures/Tables for the peer-reviewed Mini Reviews articles.
-Format requirement: Abstract, Introduction, Subsections relevant for the subject, Discussion or Conclusions.
+• Mini Review - Mini reviews provide focused summaries of a current area of investigation and its recent developments.
+They should offer a succinct and clear summary of the topic, allowing readers to get up-to-date on new developments and/or emerging concepts, as well as discuss the following: Different schools of thought or controversies, Current research gaps, and Potential future developments in the field.
+The manuscript must not exceed the maximum word count of 3,000 with no more than 2 Figures/Tables.
+Format: Abstract, Introduction, Subsections relevant for the subject, Discussion or Conclusions.

-• Case Reports - Case Reports highlight unique urologic oncology cases of human patients that present with an unexpected/ diagnosis, treatment outcome, or clinical course.
-There is a maximum word count of 3,000 and no more than 4 display items (figures, tables, or videos) for the peer-reviewed Case Reports.
+• Case Reports - Case Reports highlight unique or unexpected urologic oncology cases, including rare diagnosis, treatment outcome, or clinical course.
+Case Report must not exceed word count of 3,000 with no more than 4 display items (figures, tables, or videos).
 Authors should follow the CARE guidelines and submit a completed CARE checklist as a supplementary file (template available here: https://www.care-statement.org/checklist).
-Format requirement: Abstract, Introduction, Case description, A figure or table showcasing a timeline with relevant data from the episode of care, Diagnostic assessment, details on the therapeutic intervention, follow-up and outcomes, as specified in the CARE guidelines, Discussion.
-Written informed consent from the patients (or their legal representatives) should be provided for the publication checklist.
+Format: Abstract, Introduction, Case description, A figure or table showcasing a timeline with relevant data from the episode of care, Diagnostic assessment, Details on the therapeutic intervention, Follow-up and outcomes, as specified in the CARE guidelines, Discussion.
+Written informed consent from the patients (or their legal representatives) should be provided for the publication.
 All Case Reports should carry the title “Case Report: ‘area of focus’”.
-More information on CARE guidelines here: https://www.care-statement.org/.
+More information on CARE guidelines are available here: https://www.care-statement.org/.

-• Perspectives/ Opinions - Perspective articles present a viewpoint on a specific area of investigation.
-Discuss current advances and future directions; Clear presentation of the authors’ perspective; Accurate presentation and citations of other authors’ work; May include original data as well as personal insights and opinions.
-There is a maximum word count of 3,000 and no more than 2 Figures/Tables for the peer-reviewed Perspective articles.
-Format requirement: Abstract, Introduction, Subsections relevant for the subject, Discussion.
+• Perspectives/ Opinions - Perspective articles present viewpoints on specific areas of investigation, covering current advances and future directions; Clear presentation of the authors’ perspective; Accurate presentation and citations of other authors’ work; May include original data as well as personal insights and opinions.
+Maximum word count for Perspective/Opinions are 3,000 with no more than 2 Figures/Tables.
+Format: Abstract, Introduction, Subsections relevant for the subject, Discussion.

-• Letters or Comments - Brief letters or Commentary articles provide critical comments on a previous publication at AUO.
-Brief letters or comments are welcomed (no more than 1000 words and two figures or tables) on recently published articles in the journal.
+• Letters or Comments - Brief letters or Commentaries provide critical feedback on previously published articles in AUO.
+Brief letters or commentaries are welcomed with no more than 1000 words and two figures or tables.

 Brief contents summary for a manuscript

-• Title page - The title page should contain the complete title, each author's name, their institutional affiliation and their e-mail address.
+• Title page - The title page should contain the complete title, each author's name, their institutional affiliations and their E-mail addresses.

-• Abstract - The abstract should be "structured" as background, methods, results, and conclusion in original papers but not in review articles or letters.
+• Abstract - The abstract should be "structured" as background, methods, results, and conclusion in original articles but not necessarily in review articles or letters.

 • Key words - 3 to 5 key words are required.

-• Main text - Should include the key components of the work, normally divided into sections and described by short headings.
-This section contains the introduction, materials and methods, results and discussion for original research articles.
+• Main text - The main text should include the key components of the work, normally divided into sections with short headings.
+For original research articles, the structure should include introduction, materials and methods, results, discussion and conclusions.

-• Ethical policy - Authors must provide approved ethical claims from relative official agents if their research involves animals experiment or/and human participants.
+• Ethical policy - Authors must provide approved ethical claims from relative official agents if their research involves animal experiments or/and human participants.

-• Authors' contribution - Briefly clarify every author’s role in the submitted manuscript.
-Please click here to see instrcutions for authorship contribution and agreement.
+• Authors' contribution - Each author’s specific role in the manuscript must be clearly stated.
+Please click here to see detailed instructions on authorship contribution guidelines.

-• Competing interests - Authors must state whether there are competing interests in a submission among any of the authors.
+• Competing interests - Authors must disclose any competing interests among the contributors related to the study.

-• References - Please use the journal EndNote style for references using EndNote software (details provided in our template documents).
+• References - Please use the journal's EndNote style for references using EndNote software (details provided in our template documents).
+Click here to see the reference guidelines.

-• Figure legends - Begin with a brief title for the entire figure and continue with a short description of each panel, defining scale bars and abbreviations used (if any).
+• Figure legends - Begin with a brief title summarizing the figure and continue with a short description of each panel, defining scale bars and abbreviations used (if any).
 Please do not write the caption below each figure.
-All figure captions should be listed one after the other here.
+All figure captions should be listed one after the other.

-• Tables - In tables, footnotes are preferable to long explanatory material in either the heading or body of the table.
+• Tables - Use footnotes instead of long explanatory text within the table.
 Such explanatory footnotes, identified by superscript letters, should be placed immediately below the table.
 Tables should be inserted at the end of the manuscript text.

 • Figures - Figure should be sized as follows: Maximum width within single column, 80 mm.
 Maximum width within double column, 160 mm.
-High-resolution figures (300 x 300 dpi) should be saved in the following formats: TIFF/JPEG or EPS, which can be edited.
+High-resolution figures (300 x 300 dpi) should be saved in one of the following formats: TIFF, JPEG or EPS, which can be edited.
 Figures should be submitted as separate files along with the main text word document.

 Plagiarism

-Every submitted manuscript will be checked to identify whether it is original according to the COPE guidelines.
-Manuscript with plagiarism including any form of copying (text, images, data, idea) without a proper attribution will be not accepted during the peer-review process or retracted after publication.
-The corresponding author must sign a Declaration of Original Work form to state that their submitted work has not been published before.
-Click here to see our policy on anti-plagiarism.
+All submitted manuscript are checked for originality following the COPE guidelines.
+Manuscript with plagiarism including any form of copying (text, images, data, and ideas) without a proper attribution will result in rejection during the peer-review process or retraction after publication.
+The corresponding author must sign a Declaration of Original Work form to state that their submitted work has not been previously published.
+Click here to see journal’s anti-plagiarism policy.

 Conflict of interest

-Conflict of interests occur when authors, reviewers or editors have financial (e.g., employment, consultancies, stock ownership, honoraria, paid expert testimony) or personal relationships which will have an effect on their scientific judgment.
+Conflict of interests occur when authors, reviewers or editors have financial (e.g., employment, consultancies, stock ownership, honoraria, paid expert testimony) or personal relationships that may influence their scientific judgment.
 These financial or personal relationships and academic competition must be declared.
 The authors can declare conflicts of interest and sources of financial support as acknowledgment.
-The authors are responsible for presenting a detailed conflicts of interest statement in the end of their main text, even if there are no conflicts to disclose.
+The authors must provide conflicts of interest statement at the end of main text, even if there is nothing to disclose.
 Click here to see our policies on conflict of interest.

 Human and animal rights ethical statement

-All research involving human participants and animal work must have been approved by the authors' institutional review board or equivalent committee(s) and that board must be named by the authors in the manuscript.
-For research involving human participants, informed consent must have been obtained (or the reason for lack of consent explained, e.g. the data were analyzed anonymously) and all clinical investigations must have been conducted according to the principles expressed in the Declaration of Helsinki.
-For a research involving in animals experiments, at the beginning of the Methods section of your manuscript (with the subheading Ethics Statement) enter: "Investigation has been conducted in accordance with the ethical standards and according to the Declaration of Helsinki and according to national and international guidelines and has been approved by the [authors' institutional review board]".
+All studies involving human participants and/or animal research must be approved by institutional review board or equivalent ethics committee(s).
+The name of the approving ethics board must be included in the manuscript.
+Studies involving human participants must obtain informed consent (or the reason for lack of consent must be explained, e.g. the data were analyzed anonymously) and all clinical investigations must comply with the principles expressed in the Declaration of Helsinki.
+Studies involving animal experiments must include an Ethics Statement at the beginning of the Methods section stating: "Investigation has been conducted in accordance with ethical standards, the Declaration of Helsinki, and national and international guidelines, and was approved by the [authors' institutional review board]".

 Informed consent